microsoft/garnet/website/docs/commands/raw-string.md

 * NX -- Only set the key if it does not already exist.
 * XX -- Only set the key if it already exists.
 * KEEPTTL -- Retain the time to live associated with the key.
-* WITHETAG -- Update the Etag associated with the previous key-value pair, while setting the new value for the key.
-If no etag existed on the previous key-value pair this will create the new key-value pair without any etag as well.
-This is a Garnet specific command, you can read more about ETag support [here](../commands/garnet-specific-commands#native-etag-support)
+* WITHETAG -- Adding this option sets the Key Value pair with an initial ETag, if called on an existing key value pair with an ETag, this command will update the ETag transparently.
+This is a Garnet specific command, you can read more about ETag support [here](../commands/garnet-specific-commands#native-etag-support).
+WITHETAG and GET options cannot be sent at the same time.

 #### Resp Reply